sawood164/Resume/ai_neural_networks_summary.md

 ---

-## ⛰️ Part 5: Gradient Descent - The Learning Journey
+##   Gradient Descent - The Learning Journey

 ### The Hill Climbing Analogy